-A messed-up microbiome contributes to discomfort but even worse can result in leaky gut — microscopic holes in the gut wall that allow poorly digested food particles and toxic specks (called metabolites) to “leak” through.
+A messed-up microbiome can, of course, contribute to discomfort.
+But even worse, it can result in leaky gut — microscopic holes in the gut wall that allow poorly digested food particles and toxic specks (called metabolites) to “leak” through.
 This can cause inflammation and pain throughout the body.

 The upshot: A “bad stomach” is not something to ignore.
 It’s a call to action.
 Pay attention.
 You need to make some changes.
-If you’re experiencing trouble, the following approaches should help.
+If you’re experiencing stomach issues, and wondering how to heal your gut, the following approaches should help.

 Cut sugar, processed foods, all grains (including soy and corn) and dairy from your diet for two weeks.
 See how your stomach feels.
 Reintroduce possible offenders one at a time, with a big helping of the experimental food at lunch and dinner.
 This is a surefire way to see if a particular food group is irritating your system.